digital-futures-academy/airport-challenge/README.md

 Initial Thoughts:
 1. Each Airport should have a default capacity.
 2. Each Airport should be able to set the default capacity.
+3. setCapacity should be a number that sets the capacity.
+4. Falsy parameters will return the default capacity value.

 ## Domain Models